Moving and Relocation Checklist and Tips

 - If you're going to start off in a hotel, then bring things in your carry on luggage to keep the kids and family happy.

-- Last, but not least, bring some cash, some traveller's cheques and at least one credit card.
-If you don't have a credit card (e.g., a visa debit card linked to a checking account in your home country) then you should bring lots of traveller's cheques and open a savings account at a Thai bank whereby you'll get an ATM card.
-You should read the ThailandGuru section on money and banking, and especially the subsection on credit cards.
+- Last, but not least, bring some cash and at least one debit/credit card.
+You may want to read the ThailandGuru section on money and banking, and especially the subsection on credit cards.

 Items to note: